top of page

 Travel, Onsite

-Learn about the genetic code that determines our features and join us on the Dragon Reserve and Conservation Operation (DRACO) to breed your own dragon!
-We’ll learn the difference between a genotype and a phenotype and “breed” our dragons to create highly adapted new generations of dragon!
+Students will learn about DNA and the genetic code that determines our features.
+In this lab, students will have the opportunity to join us on the Dragon Reserve and Conservation Operation (DRACO) to breed their own dragon!
+Students will learn the differences between genotype and phenotype to create highly adapted new generations!

 Molecule Mysteries